isene/RTFM/README.md

 complete directories and file names and ENTER to issue the command, while Ctrl-u deletes the line.
 Issuing ENTER on a blank line has no effect.

+There are two basic prerequisites needed: `x11-utils` and `xdotool`.
+On Ubuntu these would be installed via `apt-get install x11-utils xdotool`.

 In order to run RTFM (without generating [a bunch of warnings](https://github.com/isene/RTFM/issues/1)), you need to do a `gem install curses` (gets version 1.3.2) instead of installing via `apt install